raquel-f/raquel-f/README.md

 ## 👋 Hello World
 - I'm Raquel, a passionate and skilled software engineer specializing in full-stack web development with a strong emphasis on front-end development.
-- I'm currently focused on increasing my understanding of the new Next.js 13.4 stable release!
+- I'm currently focused on increasing my understanding of no-code platforms!
 - I have a Bachelor's and a Master's Degree in Software Engineering

 ## 💻 Skills